AtifMahmud/BulletinBoard/README.md

 60% of the course grade is based on a client-server mobile application project in which our team has to implement the idea proposed by another team, whilst they implement our project.

+## Overview

+Our application allows users to post details about services (eg: piano lessons, painting houses) they provide and other users to contact them to avail the services.
+The application was built for Android devices using Java, Node.js, and MongoDB.

+## Team

 Our team, "ULAA Tech Solutions" comprises of four members: